MelSumner/domain-tracker/README.md

   - When my husband was a small boy, he wrote a story about a puffy white cloud, and I imagined making a CSS-only version of a puffy white cloud floating across the screen and occasionally encountering pleasant things
 - rottentypematoes.com
   - this was going to be a site where you could rate fonts and also submit fonts to be rated
-- rss-tricks.com
-  - this is ShopTalkShow's fault
-- shiftleftpodcast.dev
-  - Another URL, another podcast that might have been
 - simpleraffle.app
   - there isn't a really simple one, can you believe that?
 - skwod.dev